-This Policy document encompasses all aspects of security surrounding confidential company information and must be distributed to all company employees.
-All company employees must read this document in its entirety and sign the form confirming they have read and fully understand this policy.
-This document will be reviewed and updated by Management on an annual basis or when relevant to include newly developed security standards into the policy and re-distributed to all employees and contractors where applicable.
+This Policy document encompasses all aspects of security surrounding confidential college information and must be distributed to all college employees.
+All college employees must read this document and sign the form confirming they have read and fully understand this policy.
+This document will be reviewed and updated by Management annually or when relevant to include newly developed security standards into the policy and re-distributed to all employees and contractors where applicable.